RishikeshBrahma/Project-Sarv-Drishti-The-Intelligent-Battlefield-Node/README.md

-# Hackathon Project
+# Hackathon Project :Design a scalable, secure and intelligent digital ecosystem that can assist the Indian Armed Forces in real-time surveillance, secure communication, threat detection and soldier support in high-risk zones.

+Build AI-powered solutions that enhance military operations, protect our borders and ensure the safety of our Armed Forces in critical missions.

-Sarv-Drishti is the intelligent, integrating layer designed to bridge the gap between high-level command systems and the soldier on the ground.
+#Sarv-Drishti is the intelligent, integrating layer designed to bridge the gap between high-level command systems and the soldier on the ground.
 This project aims to develop a holistic digital ecosystem that serves as a real-time, AI-powered information hub for frontline personnel.

 Google Drive link https://drive.google.com/drive/folders/1d5K1ARgDVSoYbfNKjFnCgRF25MlBjinR?zx=lj1gkim08lod